Gayathri Dias

-Wakunugoda Gayathri Irosha Dias (ගයාත්රි ඩයස්) [Sinhala]), popularly as Gayathri Dias, is an actress in Sri Lankan cinema and television.
-Apart from acting, she is also a beauty queen, a presenter, a beautician and a entrepreneur.
+Wakunugoda Gayathri Irosha Dias (ගයාත්රි ඩයස් [Sinhala]), popularly as Gayathri Dias, is an actress in Sri Lankan cinema and television.
+Apart from acting, she is also a beauty queen, a presenter, a beautician and an entrepreneur.

 Personal life

 Gayathri Dias was born in 1975 April 16 Matara as the second child of the family for Ranjith Henry Dias and Eujin Alahpperuma.
 She has one elder brother and one younger sister.
 Her father Ranjith worked at Czechoslovakian Embassy until retired.
 Gayathri went several schools for education.
 Methodist College, Samudradevi and Karunaratne Bauddhaloka Maha Vidyalaya are some of them.
 Her mother Eujin died due to COVID-19 on 13 June 2021.

 She is married to popular actor and director Channa Perera.
 She met Channa during the teledrama Makara Vijithaya.
-They got married on September 26 in 1996.
+They got married on September 26, 1996.
 The couple has two daughters, Maleesha Parindya and Duasha Adithya.
 Elder daughter Maleesha completed education from Musaeus College.
 Duasha is currently studying at Royal Institute International School.